frzng/syslinavinici.cz/en_GB/_md_pages/souslik-stamp.md

 Currently, the first orchard to receive a stamp is [Hrušovan](/souslik-stamp/our-orchards) near Brno.

-Stamps are awarded by [ALKA Wildlife, ops.](https://www.alkawildlife.eu) All activities associated with Sysli na vinici and Sysli v sadu are funded from EEA and ERDF funds and the state budget.
+Stamps are awarded by [ALKA Wildlife, ops.](https://www.alkawildlife.eu) All activities associated with Sysli na Vinici and Sysli v Sadu are funded from EEA and ERDF funds and the state budget.
 For more details see our [projects](/projects) page.